 Predefined PIVOT searches for graduate and postdoctoral funding:

-The following databases are maintained by other institutions but are publicly searchable:
+The following databases, maintained by other institutions, are publicly searchable:

 Resources to Support the Pursuit of External Fellowships

 Numerous DSAS departments offer workshops and/or courses in grant and fellowship writing.
-In addition to your DGS and other graduate faculty in your program, the Office of Graduate Studies can advise on external fellowship opportunities.
-Please feel free to reach out to Dean Hoock at email@example.com.
+Your DGS and other graduate faculty in your program can advise on external fellowship and grant opportunities.
 See also the events hosted by the Center for Doctoral and Postdoctoral Career Development.

 Grant-Writing Tips for Graduate Students (Chronicle of Higher Education)